hashicorp/terraform-provider-google/website/docs/d/sql_database_instance.html.markdown

 * `ca_certificate` - PEM representation of the trusted CA's x509 certificate.

-* `client_certificate` - PEM representation of the slave's x509 certificate.
+* `client_certificate` - PEM representation of the replica's x509 certificate.

-* `client_key` - PEM representation of the slave's private key.
+* `client_key` - PEM representation of the replica's private key.

 * `connect_retry_interval` - The number of seconds between connect retries.

-* `dump_file_path` - Path to a SQL file in GCS from which slave instances are created.
+* `dump_file_path` - Path to a SQL file in GCS from which replica instances are created.

 * `failover_target` - Specifies if the replica is the failover target.